♦ Compliance & Bonuses ♦

 State restrictions still apply.
 If you are in a prohibited or restricted state, AMOE does not override local eligibility.
 Our state pages summarize availability for quick reference, but the operator’s terms control your account.

 Purchase bundles can include larger Sweeps Coin allotments, faster crediting, and seasonal multipliers.
-AMOE is slower and smaller by design—it satisfies the no-purchase requirement, not the marketing funnel.
-Use both only in ways that comply with each offer’s terms; stacking rules vary.
+AMOE is slower and smaller by design.
+It satisfies the no-purchase requirement, not the marketing funnel.
+Use both only in ways that comply with each offer's terms.
+Stacking rules vary.

 For a broader view of promotions, see our bonuses & promotions guide.
 Remember that all redemptions may have tax implications once you convert Sweeps Coins to prizes.

 This page ships as an editor-reviewed outline (roughly 1,000 words) so the topic is indexed and internally linked.
-We plan to expand with operator-agnostic templates, envelope examples, and jurisdiction notes as we validate sourcing—without copying competitor long-form text verbatim.
+We plan to expand with operator-agnostic templates, envelope examples, and jurisdiction notes as we validate sourcing - without copying competitor long-form text verbatim.

 AMOE stands for Alternate Method of Entry.
 It is a no-purchase-necessary path that lets you request free Sweeps Coins (or entries) without buying Gold Coins.
 It exists so promotions comply with sweepstakes law.
-Each brand publishes its own instructions—usually a postal mail request on a 3x5 card or a similar format.
+Each brand publishes its own instructions - usually a postal mail request on a 3x5 card or a similar format.

 Timelines vary by operator and mail volume.
 Many sites quote several weeks from the postmark or receipt date until Sweeps Coins appear in your account.
 Keep copies of your request, use tracked mail if allowed, and follow the wording on the official rules page exactly to avoid rejection.